-Transurethral resection of the prostate (TURP) is a surgery to remove part of the prostate gland.
+At UVA Health, you'll find doctors who are experts in transurethral resection of the prostate (TURP).
+This surgery is done to remove part of the prostate gland.

 A TURP is done when a man has an enlarged, noncancerous prostate.
 This is called benign prostatic hyperplasia (BPH).
 In BPH, the prostate grows and presses against the urethra and bladder.
 The pressure can cause problems with the normal flow of urine.
-A TURP is done to improve the flow of urine.
+A TURP helps improve the flow of urine.

 A TURP may also be done when a man has prostate cancer.
 It may be done if the doctor thinks that a complete prostate removal surgery is too risky.
 In this case, TURP is also done to relieve urine blockage and lessen symptoms.
 It is not done to treat the cancer itself.